 - Development of the Queensland Mental Health and Drug Strategic Plan

 - Research, review, and report projects such as Ed-LinQ; Least restrictive practice; New mental health legislation; Social housing; Perinatal and infant mental health

-- Promotion and awareness - Some of the key innitiatives are Aboriginal and Torres Strait Islander social and emotional wellbeing; Early Action: Promotion, Prevention and Early Intervention Action Plan 2015-17; Economic participation; Stronger Community Mental Health and Wellbeing Grants Program; Suicide prevention; Workplace mental health
+- Promotion and awareness – Some of the key initiatives are Aboriginal and Torres Strait Islander social and emotional wellbeing; Early Action: Promotion, Prevention and Early Intervention Action Plan 2015-17; Economic participation; Stronger Community Mental Health and Wellbeing Grants Program; Suicide prevention; Workplace mental health

 - Effective governance and encouraging broad participation.
-Key innitiatives include Operation of the Mental Health and Drug Advisory Council; Enabling the involvement of people with lived experience, their families, carers and support persons; Sponsorship for events, conferences and other activities; and System reform
+Key initiatives include Operation of the Mental Health and Drug Advisory Council; Enabling the involvement of people with lived experience, their families, carers and support persons; Sponsorship for events, conferences and other activities; and System reform